International Travel in F-1 Status

 - valid F-1 visa

-- I-20 with a current travel signature (i.e. must have been signed within the last 12 months)
+- I-20 with a current travel signature (i.e., page 2 or 3 must have been signed by the Reves Center within the last 12 months)

 - Students on OPT must also carry their EAD (OPT card), and the I-20 must be signed for travel every 6 months.
 Read more about traveling abroad while on OPT.